 Downloading multiple assets may lead to poor performance if queue size is large or if you face some network issue.
 Also, you may unknowingly queue many assets for download when you download a folder.
 To avoid long wait times, the app restricts the number of assets downloaded in one go.
 To know how to configure it, see Set preferences.
 Even below this limit, the app may at times seek a confirmation before downloading an apparently large folder.

-If folder(s) are selected and downloaded, the application only downloads assets stored directly in the folder(s) in AEM.
+If folder(s) are selected and downloaded, the application only downloads assets stored directly in the folder(s) in Experience Manager.
 It does not download assets from sub-folders automatically.

 You can open the remote assets for viewing in the native application.
 The assets are downloaded to a local folder and launched in the native application associated with the file format.
 You can change the native application to open specific file types (extensions) in your Mac or Windows.